Knappek/spring-boot-hello-world-example/README.md

-# Spring Boot Hello World
+# Spring Boot Hello World - CI/CD Testing

 This repo is used to test all kinds of stuff, especially CI/CD pipeline tools.